Mimerme/Mimerme.github.io/blog/_posts/2015-07-09-yikyak-api-reverse-engineering .markdown

 ### Why do this?
-Snapchat once had a very open API, that was well documented but was not made official, but due to some third party apps causing chaos by stealing saved images they quickly closed up the API to essentially make a PR statement and put their iron fist down and removed many other third party Snapchat apps.
+Snapchat once had a very open API, that was well documented but was not made official, but due to some third party apps causing chaos by stealing images they quickly closed up the API to essentially make a PR statement and put their iron fist down and removed many other third party Snapchat apps.
 Yik-Yak too once had this problem, where everything was as simple as a REST API,